DynamoFinance/vault/docs/Governance.md

     Note over C1: Confirm Sender is the Governance Contract Owner Note over C1: msg.sender == self.Owner

-    Note over C1: Confirm the New Guard being added is not in List of Guards Note over C1: NewGuardAddress is not in self.LGOV Note over C1: Confirm the Old Guard being removed is in List of Guards Note over C1: OldGuardAddress is in self.LGOV
+    Note over C1: Confirm the New Guard being added is not in List of Guards<br>Note over C1: NewGuardAddress not in self.LGOV
+    Note over C1: Confirm the Old Guard being removed is in List of Guards<br>OldGuardAddress in self.LGOV

-    Note over C1: Confirm the New Guard is a real address Note over C1: NewGuardAddress != ZERO_ADDRESS
+    Note over C1: Confirm the New Guard is a real address<br>NewGuardAddress != ZERO_ADDRESS

     Note over C1: Erase old Guard's vote<br>self.Votes[OldGuardAddress] = ZERO_ADDRESS